 CHIN7006.
-An Introduction to Documentary Sources in Chinese (6 credits)
+An Introduction to Documentary and Archival Sources in Chinese (6 credits)

 This course will appeal not only to students majoring in Chinese history but to students looking to incorporate Chinese sources into their research.
 Both academic knowledge and practical skills are emphasized across the course curriculum.
-The academic knowledge imparted ranges from explanations of the classification and circulation of traditional Chinese documents to an introduction to the ideas of noted bibliographers, the special features of major overseas Chinese collections and the latest research output on documentary sources in Chinese published by foreign scholars.
-In addition to demonstrating how to search different kinds of documentary resources, including Internet resources, the practical skills delivered include the ability to read primary historical documents.
-Students are also presented with case studies elaborating the use of documentary sources in pursuit of historical research.
+The academic knowledge imparted ranges from explanations of the classification and circulation of traditional Chinese documents to an introduction to the ideas of noted bibliographers and archivists [or big data and digital humanities], the special features of major overseas Chinese collections and the latest research output on documentary and archival sources in Chinese published by foreign scholars.
+In addition to demonstrating how to search different kinds of documentary and archival resources, including Internet resources, the practical skills delivered include the ability to read primary historical documents.
+Students are also presented with case studies elaborating the use of documentary and archival sources in pursuit of historical research.